Blog

 What Advantage Does a Background Check Have Over a Resume or a Reference Check?

-A background check covers an individual’s identity, education, and work history.
+A background check shows an individual’s identity, education, and work history.
 It can focus on one aspect, like employment records, or be universal.

 A resume or reference check gleans insight from one or two previous employers.
 It provides personal insight into an applicant but won’t cover their entire employment history.